Did you know the world’s longest known cave system is located in south central Kentucky?

 Singer, along with Crawford Hydrology Lab Research Hydrologist and Assistant Director Lee Anne Bledsoe, have proven instrumental not just in the daily operations of the lab, but also in the organizational logistics required to host an international conference.

-“In terms of the UNESCO conference, Lee Anne is responsible for all of the details,” Groves says.
+“In terms of the UNESCO conference, Lee Anne is responsible for most of the details,” Groves says.
 “She really is the coordinator of the conference.
 We’re all in it together, but would be lost without her!”